P e t e r J a c o b s

 On March 31st 2005, I created a collage using that day's New York Times, and have continued that process without interruption every day since.

-The Collage Journal is now in its 18th year and I have not missed a day yet.
-I produce a collage solely from the images and texts of that day's newspaper.
+The Collage Journal is now in its 20th year and I have not missed a day yet.
+I produce a collage solely from the images and texts of the day's newspaper.
 When I travel, I choose to use a local newspaper.
 New environments and using the fresh palette of their local newspapers truly influences my work.

 The newspaper is cut with an X-acto knife on a self-healing mat.
 They are glued freely and then finally placed into 12 page Strathmore watercolor books.